 Below are exports from Croatia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Croatia’s goods trail Croatian importer spending on foreign products.

-Croatia has highly negative net exports and therefore deep international trade deficits for mineral fuels including oil, particularly crude oil and petroleum gases.
+Croatia has highly negative net exports and therefore deep international trade deficits for vehicles, particularly cars and trucks and, to a lesser extent, tractors and motorcycles.

 These cashflow deficiencies clearly indicate Croatia’s competitive disadvantages in the international fossil fuel market, but also represent key opportunities for Croatia to improve its position in the global economy through focused innovations particularly in alternative energy sources.